cambridge-ceu/csd3/README.md

 ## Information on Cardio

-Cardio is the HPC facility at the [Cardiovascular Epidemiology Unit (CEU)](https://www.phpc.cam.ac.uk/ceu/).
+Cardio is the HPC facility at the CEU..

 ### login